 I’m using a (rather old) HP Z600 workstation for rendering and PC gaming.
 I picked it up for a song (about $170) in 2016 from eBay, after a discussion with Jonstark on the Carrara Forums.

-The fastest GPU I could find that would fit into the Z600 (vintage 2009) midi tower case was a GeForce GTX 970 graphics card (by ZOTAC) with 4GB of RAM.
+The fastest GPU I could find that would fit into the Z600 (vintage 2009) midi tower case was a GeForce GTX 970 graphics card made by ZOTAC, with 4GB of RAM.
 I bought it specifically for use with DAZ Studio, which requires an NVIDIA compatible card for the Iray rendering engine.

 What makes Iray tick (and render fast) is a metric called CUDA cores.
 The more of those a GPU has, the faster it can render.
 Mine has 1664, which at the time was quite impressive.
 It was $199 when I bought it on Amazon in 2016.